 The Radisson Blu Hotel Waterfront is a beautiful seaside hotel.
 From this hotel, you will see striking ocean views.
 The hotel offers a complimentary shuttle bus to and from the Cape Town Waterfront.
 Treat yourself to both local and international dishes at the on-site Tobago’s Restaurant, where you can enjoy your meal with a stunning ocean view.
 Alternatively, you can relax next to the heated rim-flow pool while having a cocktail at Tobago’s Bar & Terrace.
 You may spot dolphins swimming past while you are eating!
 Rooms are around 300 a night depending on the season

-Located in Cape Town’s trendy suburb of Green Point, Dysart is a 5-star Boutique Hotel offering luxurious and stylish accommodation.
+Located in Cape Town’s trendy suburb of Green Point, Dysart is a 5-star Boutique Hotel offering luxurious and stylish accommodations.
 The small Hotel has 10 rooms and is just minutes from the V&A Waterfront and De Waterkant.
 Rooms are around 120 Euro a night depending on the season.

 Flanked by South Africa’s iconic Table Mountain and the Twelve Apostles mountain range, the stunning Twelve Apostles hotel is on the scenic route just outside of “central” Cape Town.
-Built around a Dutch-style hunting lodge dating back to 1929, it’s made up of three low-rises, white-washed buildings, connected by skylit walkways with a stay at The Twelve Apostles Hotel and Spa in Cape Town (Oudekraal), you'll be within a 5-minute drive of Table Mountain National Park and Camps Bay Beach.
+Built around a Dutch-style hunting lodge dating back to 1929, it’s made up of three low-rise, white-washed buildings, connected by skylit walkways with a stay at The Twelve Apostles Hotel and Spa in Cape Town (Oudekraal), you'll be within a 5-minute drive of Table Mountain National Park and Camps Bay Beach.
 Rooms are around 300 Eur a night depending on the season

 This little slice of heaven is a premier location, offering luxury accommodation surrounded by natural Fynbos and a private pathway to the Beach.
 With uninterrupted views of Table Mountain, Table Bay, Robben Island, and the Atlantic Ocean as far as the eye can see